rebcabin/tangledown/README.md

 ### Tangledown Tangles Itself?

 Tangledown uses two kinds of regular expressions (regexes) for matching tags in any Markdown file: regexes for tags that appear on lines by themselves, left-justified, and regexes that match tags that may appear anywhere on a line.
-Both kinds are _safe_, in the sense that they do not match themselves.
+Both kinds of regex are _safe_, in the sense that they do not match themselves.
 That means it's safe to run
-`tangledown.py` on `READMD.md`, which contains source for `tangledown.py`, including those two kinds of regexes.
-We need to ensure the regexes don't match themselves, otherwise Tangledown will get lost.
+`tangledown.py` on `READMD.md`, which contains source for `tangledown.py`.

 The two regexes defined in the noweb `left_justified_regexes` match `noweb` and`tangle` tags that appear on lines by themselves, left-justified.
 These regexes won't match themselves; that's our bootstrapping technique.
 They also wont match `noweb` and `tangle` tags that are indented.
 That lets us _talk about_ `noweb` and `tangle` tags: just put the examples you're talking about in an indented Markdown code blob instead of in a triple-backticked code blob with no indentation.